hku-mars/r3live/README.md

 ## A Robust, Real-time, RGB-colored, LiDAR-Inertial-Visual tightly-coupled state Estimation and mapping package

 ## News
+**[Dec 31, 2021] Release of code**: Our codes are now available in this repo, please kindly follow our instructions to launch our package ^_^.
+If you have met any bug or problem, **please feel free to draw an issue and I will respond ASAP**.

 **[Dec 29, 2021] Release of datasets**: Our datasets for evaluation can now be accessed from [Google drive](https://drive.google.com/drive/folders/15i-TRa0EA8BCbNdARVqPMDsU9JOlagVF?usp=sharing) or [Baidu-NetDisk [百度网盘]](https://pan.baidu.com/s/1zmVxkcwOSul8oTBwaHfuFg) (code提取码: wwxw).
 We have released totally **9** rosbag files for evaluating r3live, with the introduction of these datasets can be found on this [page](https://github.com/ziv-lin/r3live_dataset).

 ## 1. Introduction